Teal-Insights/ccdr-explorer-client/README.md

 Set your desired database name, username, and password in the .env file.

+To use password recovery, register a [Resend](https://resend.com/) account, verify a domain, get an API key, and paste the API key into the .env file.

 ## Start development database

 `docker compose up -d`